 These leaks are usually very challenging to spot as a buyer.
 You can look for soggy portions on the lawn, low water pressure throughout the home, or signs of foundation instability.
 This includes cracks in the sheetrock, doors, and windows that get stuck and sloping flooring.

 Lastly, foundation leaks are common in basements and crawlspaces because of the absorbent soil and above-average rainfall in New York.
 Water can wick through pores or cracks in the concrete and settle in the under-home area or evaporate into the air.

 In most cases, a basement waterproofing system — totaling between $2,000 and $10,000 in New York — is the best option to correct leaks.

 To find leaks most easily, head into the crawlspace or basement.
-Keep an eye out for humid air, musty smells, visible water, water stains on the concrete.
+Keep an eye out for humid air, musty smells, visible water, and water stains on the concrete.
 Look at signs of pest infestation and visible mold growth.

 Unfortunately, foundation damage is somewhat familiar in New York because of the expansive soil and climate in the area.
 Foundation repair can be as affordable as $300 or as costly as $20,000.
 Understanding the most common foundation issues and how to spot them should